FuXi-S2S: A machine learning model that outperforms conventional global subseasonal forecast models

 This subsection compares the performance of ensemble mean forecasts from FuXi-S2S and ECMWF S2S based on deterministic metrics.
-Figure \ref{TCC} presents the globally-averaged and latitude-weighted temporal anomaly correlation coefficient ($\textrm{TCC}$) for both FuXi-S2S and ECMWF S2S, considering 4 variables: ${\textrm{TP}}$, ${\textrm{T2M}}$, geopotential at 500 hPa (${\textrm{Z500}}$), and outgoing longwave radiation (${\textrm{OLR}}$), across forecast lead times of 3, 4, 5, 6, 3-4, and 5-6 weeks.
+Figure \ref{TCC} presents the globally-averaged and latitude-weighted temporal anomaly correlation coefficient ($\textrm{TCC}$) for both FuXi-S2S and ECMWF S2S, considering four variables: ${\textrm{TP}}$, 2-meter temperature (${\textrm{T2M}}$), geopotential at 500 hPa (${\textrm{Z500}}$), and outgoing longwave radiation (${\textrm{OLR}}$), across forecast lead times of 3, 4, 5, 6, 3-4, and 5-6 weeks.
+Significance testing is conducted as described in Section 4.4.
+When the FuXi-S2S forecasts do not show a statistically significant improvement over the ECMWF S2S reforecasts, these are indicated with a pale color scheme.
+It is evident that the ensemble mean forecasts from FuXi-S2S significantly outperform ECMWF S2S for ${\textrm{TP}}$ and ${\textrm{OLR}}$, but not for ${\textrm{T2M}}$ and ${\textrm{Z500}}$.
 The analysis is based on the averaged $\textrm{TCC}$ computed from all testing data spanning the period from 2017 to 2021.
 The FuXi-S2S forecasts generally demonstrate higher TCC values than the ECMWF S2S reforecasts for ${\textrm{TP}}$ and ${\textrm{OLR}}$ at all lead times, while comparable $\textrm{TCC}$ values for ${\textrm{Z500}}$ and ${\textrm{T2M}}$.
-Specifically, regarding ${\textrm{Z500}}$, the FuXi-S2S forecasts are superior to the ECMWF S2S reforecasts at lead times of 3, 4, 5, and 3-4 weeks, and have marginally inferior performance at lead times of 6 and 5-6 weeks.
+Specifically, regarding ${\textrm{Z500}}$, the FuXi-S2S forecasts are superior to the ECMWF S2S reforecasts at lead times of 3, 4, 5, and 3-4 weeks, and have inferior performance at lead times of 6 and 5-6 weeks.